Change 101: Sell-Sell-Sell and then Strategy-Strategy-Strategy

 Founder & President, The Healthy Non-Profit LLC

 Posted on October 19, 2012, in Fundraising, leadership, nonprofit, organizational development, resource development and tagged board of directors, change, change initiative, change leadership, change management, fundraising, leadership, nonprofit, organizational development, philanthropy, resource development, volunteers.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.